Christophe4514/alx-system_engineering-devops/0x00-shell_basics/README.md

+## Where am I ?

-This directory is about printing the absolute path of the current working directory !
+This directory is about printing the absolute path of the current working directory